AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/scripting_with_lua/start_lua_from_template/using_appkit.md

 The Appkit uses a `LevelWrapper` to manage a single game level that you load into the game world.
 The `LevelWrapper` does the following:

--	Loads the shading environment specified for the Level in the Stingray Editor, if any.
+-	Loads the shading environment specified for the level in the interactive editor, if any.
 -	Spawns the level background.
 -	Loads the level's baked lighting, if any.
 -	Manages cameras that are set as active cameras, but that are not managed by an `Appkit.CameraWrapper`.
 For example, camera units that you place in the Level Editor.